Curling-Seattle/drupal9gcc/INSTALL.md

 `composer update "drupal/core-*" --with-all-dependencies`

-This will take a few minutes to load a bunch of Drupal code into the docker image and verify it (especially the drupal/core stuff).
+This might take a few minutes while it loads a bunch of Drupal code into the docker image and verifies it (especially the drupal/core stuff).
 You can safely ignore the warnings about not finding the unzip or 7z commands.
 If you get timeout errors, you can try repeating the command at a later time to finish the process.
+The last line should be: `No security vulnerability advisories found`

+With the Drupal core installed, add the modules needed for using next.js with Drupal.
+Run

+`composer require drupal/next`

+It will ask if you trust "cweagans/composer-patches" to execute code.
+Answer yes.
+It may warn about some abandoned (deprecated) packages, which you can safely ignore.
+It should end with the message `No security vulnerability advisories found` like the previous composer command did.

-The last line should be: `No security vulnerability advisories found` Open a browswer window to see the Drupal website, http://localhost:8999.
+Open a browswer window to see the Drupal website, http://localhost:8999.